-The Bornean orangutan is one of only three species of orangutans; each is classified as a great ape and together they are the only great apes native to Asia.
-Inhabiting the equatorial island of Borneo, which is the world’s third-largest island encompassing the countries of Indonesia (home to the greatest population), Malaysia, and Brunei, Bornean orangutans live in lowland and hilly tropical and subtropical rainforests at elevations up to 2,625 feet, or a half-mile (800 meters), above sea level.
+The Bornean orangutan (Pongo pygmaeus) is one of three orangutan species; each is classified as a great ape and they are the only great apes native to Asia.
+Inhabiting equatorial Borneo, the world’s third-largest island, encompassing the countries of Indonesia (home to the species’ greatest population), Malaysia, and Brunei, Bornean orangutans live in lowland and hilly tropical and subtropical rainforests at elevations up to 2,625 feet, or a half-mile (800 m), above sea level.
 They make the rainforest canopy their home.
-(Sumatran orangutans, who inhabit the island of Sumatra, belong to the second orangutan species.
-Tapanuli orangutans, announced as a unique species in November 2017 and also from Sumatra, are the third.)

 Size, Weight, and Lifespan

-As the third-heaviest living primate, after the eastern and western gorillas, the Bornean orangutan is also the largest arboreal (tree-dwelling) mammal.
+As the third-heaviest living nonhuman primate, after the Eastern Gorilla (Gorilla beringei) and Western Gorilla (Gorilla gorilla), the Bornean orangutan is the largest arboreal (tree-dwelling) mammal.

 In the wild, Bornean orangutans live 35 to 45 years.
-Captive Bornean orangutans can live to 60 years.
+The lifespan of captive individuals is reported as 60 years.